somebeaver/Lowrider.js/README.md

 ## Lifecycle

-Web component instances begin existing at DOM insertion and stop existing at DOM removal; everything that happens in between is the lifecycle.
-Understanding and reacting to **[lifecycle events](#lifecycle-events)** with **[hooks](#hooks)** is crucial to creating efficent Lowrider.js components.
+Each web component instance begins existing at DOM insertion and stop existing at DOM removal; everything that happens in between is the lifecycle.
+Understanding and reacting to **[lifecycle events](#lifecycle-events)** with **[hooks](#hooks)** is key to creating efficent Lowrider.js components.

 Lifecycle events can only happen while the component exists in the DOM.
 Lowrider.js's true power is in how it automatically manages these events to